unaffected/ruthless.heavens/README.md

 ### Phase Six: Resolution

-1. All prepared actions are resolved based their speed.
+1. All prepared actions are resolved based on their speed.
 2. Move all resolved action cards to their respective owners' discard piles.
 3. If your current handsize is greater than your fate, discard cards until your handsize is equal to your fate.